PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 1. Wire the gate as described in the section "Wiring Gates".

-2. Install the gate handle anchor on the gate post at the same height as each strand of Braid.
+2. Install the gate anchor ring on the gate post at the same height as each strand of braid.

-3. Use a short length of 14 gauge copper lead-out wire to jump from each strand of Braid to each gate activator plate.
+3. Use a short length of copper lead-out wire to jump from each strand of braid to each gate handle ring.

 Hinged Side of Gate:

-2. Attach a length of Braid (about the width of the gate) to the Roller Insulator with a poly rope splicer.
+2. Attach a length of braid (about the width of the gate) to the roller insulator with a copper split bolt connector.

-3. Hook the Gate Handle onto the gate handle anchor.
-Secure the Braid to the spring inside the gate handle by taking two wraps around the spring and securing with a poly rope splicer.
+3. Hook the Gate Handle onto the gate anchor ring.
+Secure the braid to the spring inside the gate handle by taking two wraps around the spring and securing it with a copper split bolt connector.
+It's recommended to snug up the split bolt close to the gate handle.

-Note: When using trees, mount gate activator plate on a 2”x4” and attach it to the tree to prevent damage from tree growth.
+Note: When using trees as gate posts, mount the gate anchor ring on a 2"x4" and mount the platform to the tree.
+This will prevent the ring from being slowly devoured by the eventual tree growth.

-Testing Your Fence with a 5 Light Tester or Digital Volt Meter
+Testing Your Fence with a Digital Voltmeter or 5 Light Tester

 1. Turn your fence energizer OFF.

-4. If the energizer is OK., turn it OFF before you reconnect the two lead out wires to the energizer, then turn the energizer back ON.
+4. If the energizer is OK, turn it OFF before reconnecting the two lead-out wires to it, and then turn it back ON.

-7. Finally, check the voltage to the soil at any high points or dry areas to make sure you are getting at least 5,000 (5.0) volts.
+7. Finally, check the voltage to the soil at any high points or dry areas to confirm you are getting at least 5,000 (5.0) volts.
 If less than 5,000 (5.0) volts, you will need to install additional ground rods.

 REMEMBER: ALL READINGS SHOULD BE OVER 5,000 (5.0) VOLTS